Search

 Before/After Attributes

-You can control execution flow with #[Bbefore] and #[After] attributes.
-You may move common actions into protected (non-test) methods and invoke them before or after the test method by putting them into attributes.
-It is possible to invoke several methods by using more than one #[Bbefore] or #[After] attribute.
-Methods are invoked in order from top to bottom.
+You can control execution flow with #[Before] and #[After] attributes.
+You may move common actions into protected (i.e. non-test) methods and invoke them before or after the test method by putting them into attributes.
+When adding multiple #[Before] or #[After] attributes, methods are invoked in order from top to bottom.

 <?php